 I heard that this year’s theme for the International Science Museum and Science Center Day is, “Science, a Human Right”.
 Well, that is all well and good but, I have to say that I feel a little left out.
 I believe that dragons have a right to science too.
-However, I am not going to just sit on my log and pout and not get involved.
+However, I am not going to just sit on my log pouting and not get involved.
 I have decided to make a sculpture of myself and bring it to life with electricity.
 Not to brag or anything but, I do look pretty awesome in yellow.
 My staff and I agreed that “Squishy Circuits” would make an excellent gallery activity for both ISMSCD this Saturday and Veteran’s Day on Monday.
 I can’t wait to see all of the electric art!

 Halloween, October 31st, 2018

-I am so ready for Halloween! the treats are out and I look absolutely stunning and a little scary too in my costume.
+I am so ready for Halloween! the treats are out and I look absolutely stunning and a little scary in my costume.

 October 29th, 2018

 This week, I am teaching my staff how electricity flows through everyone!
 You might think a dragon would not be a great conductor but, it turns out I am pretty sparky!!!
-I am guessing most people are too but I need to know for sure so, you can help me prove my hypothesis by stopping by and participating in the conductor experiment that I had my staff set up this week in honor of Halloween and Frankenstein.
+I am guessing that most people are too but I need to know for sure so, you can help me prove my hypothesis by stopping by and participating in the conductor experiment that I had my staff set up this week, in honor of Halloween and Frankenstein.
 I promise it won’t hurt!
 If you think electricity is fun, I would suggest that you explore more and check out how electricity can control your muscles.
 If you let them, my staff will temporarily take control of your hand using electricity.
-Don’t worry, I made the staff promise to let everyone go unharmed when they are finished with them and… most of them agreed.
+Don’t worry, I made the staff promise to let everyone go unharmed when they are finished with them and… most of them told me they would.
 Happy Halloween!